Skip to main content

 Action-research centres

-The cluster served as a seedbed for the Centre for Community Journalism, founded in 2013, in response to research identifying the potential of community and hyperlocal journalism.
+The theme served as a seedbed for the Centre for Community Journalism, founded in 2013, in response to research identifying the potential of community and hyperlocal journalism.
 The centre combines traditional research, action-oriented research, training and outreach to develop new models of local news production.
 (Link to Impact case study)

 It has also supported major strands of interdisciplinary work such as the Coma and Disorders of Consciousness Research Centre – originally established to look at representation and public understanding of vegetative and minimally conscious states.
 It has now expanded into interdisciplinary collaborations with law, medicine, neurosciences and philosophy to address the legal, clinical, ethical and scientific practices and public profile of ‘consciousness’ and complex end-of-life decision-making.